multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 ### Calling `snippets`

-Calling `cargo run snippets` in the meta crate will create a project called `interact-rs` in the contract main directory, containing auto-generated boilerplace code for building an interactor for the current contract.
+Calling `cargo run snippets` in the meta crate will create a project called `interact-rs` in the contract main directory, containing auto-generated boilerplate code for building an interactor for the current contract.

 An interactor is a small tool, meant for developers to interact with the contract on-chain.
 Being written in Rust, it is ideal for quick interactions and tinkering, directly from the contract project.
 There will be more documentation in the works on this topic.